DmitryBondarenko1/solid-spoon/ConsoleColor.md

 | System output | Defines the view of output system messages |
 | User input| Defines the view of user input messages |

- 6. Specify your desired settings using the menu in the the right-hand pane.
+ 6. Specify your desired color settings using the menu in the the right-hand pane.
 For information on how to work with the menu, refer to section [Color Tool](ColorTool.md) in the [Configuring the IDE](ConfiguringIDE.md) chapter.
 Settings you make are instantly shown in the example at the bottom of the menu.
  7. Click **OK** or **Apply** to save the changes you have made.

 To learn more about consoles in the IntelliJ IDEA, see section [Using Consoles](UsingConsole.md) in chapter [Building, Running, Testing and Deploying Applications](RunningApplications.md)